-- · Manually uploading certificates to the BlackBerry UEM management console or BlackBerry UEM Self-Service - An established connection between BlackBerry UEM and your organization's Entrust CA or OpenTrust CA - For BlackBerry Dynamics apps on Android devices, certificates stored in the device native keystore - For BlackBerry Dynamics apps, through an established BlackBerry Dynamics PKI connector connection - For BlackBerry Dynamics apps, using an app-based PKI solution such as Purebred.
+- Manually uploading certificates to the BlackBerry UEM management console or, in an on-premises environment, to BlackBerry UEM Self-Service - An established connection between BlackBerry UEM and your organization's Entrust CA or OpenTrust CA - For BlackBerry Dynamics apps on Android devices, certificates stored in the device native keystore - For BlackBerry Dynamics apps, through an established BlackBerry Dynamics PKI connector connection - For BlackBerry Dynamics apps, using an app-based PKI solution such as Purebred.

 If users manually upload certificates in UEM Self-Service, you can see the certificate on the user page in the management console.
 You can also delete or replace the certificate.
+This feature is not supported in BlackBerry UEM Cloud.

 User credential profiles are supported on iOS and Android devices, and on devices running BlackBerry 10 OS version 10.3.1 and later.
 App-based PKI solutions are supported for BlackBerry Dynamics apps on iOS and Android devices.
-Manually uploading certificates is supported for iOS, Android Enterprise, Samsung KNOX Workspace, and BlackBerry 10 devices.
+Manually uploading certificates is supported for iOS, Android Enterprise, Samsung Knox Workspace, and BlackBerry 10 devices.